domkris/AuthDemo/README.md

     public string?
 NewValue { get; set; }
 }
 ```
-AuditLogDetail class represents details of each audit log in DB.<br>
+AuditLogDetail class represents the details of each audit log in DB.<br>

  <br>
 <!--END AuditLogDetail ------------------------------------------------------------------------------------------------------------------------------->